2016-2017 DOI Rulemaking Activity

 Rule to Implement the Privacy of Consumer Financial Information - Docket Number 18.01.48

-This temporary and proposed rule will confer a benefit upon insurers and producers (licensees of the DOI) by providing language
+This rule confers a benefit upon insurers and producers (licensees of the DOI) by providing language

 relieving them from having to send their customers an annual privacy notice where they comply with other requirements concerning